alexampersandria/ephemeride/frontend/src/routes/docs/components/button/+page.md

 ### Default

-By default buttons are variant `secondary`. `primary` buttons should be used for high priority actions or calls to action.
+By default buttons are type `secondary`. `primary` buttons should be used for high priority actions or calls to action.

 <DocsExample>
   <Button onclick={() => {count++}}>Click me</Button>